 Hosting a garage or yard sale is not prohibited, however, should you have one, you would be responsible for adhering to all Emergency Orders as well as following appropriate infection prevention and control measures to reduce the risk of COVID-19.

-- Ensure physical distancing of 2m is maintained
+- Ensure physical distancing of 2 metres (6 feet) is maintained.

 - Ensure items are cleaned and disinfected properly.

 - Use contactless payment through electronic money transfer.

 - Offer contactless pick-up or drop-off, such as doorstep or curbside.